odedindi/odedo.dev/README.md

 - Issue tracker: https://github.com/odedindi/odedo.dev/issues
   #### I value the care and effort to improve the security and privacy of this project!
-- In case of sensitive bugs like security vulnerabilities, please contact odedindi@gmail.com directly instead of using issue tracker.
+- In case of sensitive bugs like security vulnerabilities, please contact odedindi@gmail.com directly instead of using the issue tracker.

 ## Licensing